 A colophon is another name for “production notes” which is a listing of the main materials, processes or techniques used to make the multi-piece design it is associated with.
 If that design piece is a book or booklet it is normally referred to as a “colophon”.
 If it is instead a magazine or pamphlet it is normally referred to as the “production notes”.
-A colophon is always in the back of a book and production notes are usually in the front of a magazine.
+By the same token, if it is a film or video this information is seen as the credits that role at the end of the show.
+For print publications, colophon is always in the back of a book and production notes are usually in the front of a magazine.

 - Text Type size/leading (Garamond 10/14)